JonZeolla/Configs/apple/productivity/README.md

         1. To apply the Solarized color presets into iTerm 2, select an existing profile from the profile list window on the left, or create a new profile.
 Then select the Solarized Dark preset from the "Load Presets" drop down.\*
         1. Set the font under Preferences > Profiles > Text to Source Code Pro for Powerline.
 1. Open the App Store and install purchased/desirable apps under "Purchased" (Magnet, NFC Tools, ...)
+1. Install non-brew, non-App Store software, like [GoPro webcam](https://community.gopro.com/t5/en/How-to-Use-Your-GoPro-as-a-Webcam/ta-p/665493).
 1. Set appropriate Security & Privacy settings under System Preferences > Security & Privacy > Privacy.
+1. Configure the OS manually.
     1. Configure [scrolling](https://support.apple.com/kb/ph25291?locale=en_US) to have a "non-natural" scroll direction.
     1. Configure [the trackpad](https://support.apple.com/en-us/HT202319) to be 4 ticks from the right.
     1. Disable "Automatically rearrange Spaces based on most recent use" in Mission Control.
 1. Open the following apps and ensure they open at login:
     1. Micro Snitch
     1. Magnet